 The Ohio Public Works Commission (OPWC) loan relates to a storm sewer replacement project.
 The OPWC loan was originally obtained in 2001 for \$39,000 to be repaid, interest free, over a 20 year period in the amount of \$1,950 per year.
+This loan is repaid from the Sewer Operating Fund.

 In 2009, the Village obtained the OWDA New Wastewater Collection system loan to partially pay off the OWDA Sewer Collection System loan.
 The loan was originally obtained for \$424,384.
 The interest rate for the loan is 1%, over a 30 year period.
+This loan is repaid from the Sewer Operating Fund.

 Also during 2009, the Village obtained Special Assessment bonds to help pay for the storm sewer replacement project.
 The terms of the bond are 4.375% payable semi-annually on the first day of each June and December commencing December 1, 2009 through June 1, 2019.
+This loan is repaid from the Sewer Operating Fund.